Root Canal Therapy – Allentown, PA

-If your dentist in Allentown has recently recommended that you have a root canal, you are probably a bit hesitant.
-Let’s fact it, they have a bad reputation for being painful; however, you might be surprised to learn that they are now no worse than a traditional dental filling.
+If your emergency dentist in Allentown has recently recommended that you have a root canal, you are probably a bit hesitant.
+Let’s face it, they have a bad reputation for being painful; however, you might be surprised to learn that they are now no worse than a traditional dental filling.
 Using the most advanced technologies and techniques, Dr. Eric J. Marsh and Dr. Michele A. Pisano-Marsh will rehabilitate the health of your tooth while promoting the appearance of your smile.

-Do I Need a Root Canal?
+What Is a Root Canal?

-What is a Root Canal?
+What Can I Expect After a Root Canal?